 Rico went straight back to hospital for more surgery and was kept in ICU a lot longer to stabilize him.
 Over the next six years we had the usual unexplained episodes and hospital stays.
 The settings on the pacemaker were also adjusted from time to time.

 At the age of six Rico went for his routine three-month pacemaker check.
 The medical staff said that it looked like his battery had started to deplete and that he would need a new pacemaker in the next three to six months.
-After gone through what we did when Rico was a baby, I was in shock.
+After having gone through what we did when Rico was a baby, I was in shock.
 I wanted them to assure me that he would be ok.
-That gut feeling cane back, so I didn’t send him to school or any other activities until he had another check-up.
+That gut feeling came back, so I didn’t send him to school or any other activities until he had another check-up.

 Four weeks later Rico had another check-up, at my insistence.
 He was admitted that day for an emergency pacemaker fitting as the old one was failing again.
 A new pacemaker was fitted in front of his chest, as it was too risky to take the old pacemaker out.
 We discussed Rico having two pacemakers, as a back-up system, as he had no underlying heartbeat.

 After five days in hospital and six weeks at home wee Rico got a nasty infection and was off school for three months.
 He had three months back at school before being admitted to hospital again.
 This time it was to have his old pacemaker removed because there was a danger it could cause cardiac arrest.
 As this pacemaker had been in since Rico was three months old it was tricky to remove.
 Again, he was in hospital for five days and after six weeks at home developed another infection and missed another three months school.